 Jefferey Wang, a member of our board of directors and the sole manager of AJP, beneficially owns approximately 31% of the issued and outstanding shares of our common stock as of the filing date of this report.
 Although the sale of shares of our common stock may decrease the beneficial ownership of Mr. Wang, in the event of purchasing more shares of our common stock, Mr. Wang may control a majority of the voting power, and we may then be a "controlled company" within the meaning of applicable rules of the Nasdaq at the time of conversion.
-Under these rules, a company is a "controlled company" if more than 50% of the voting power for the election of directors is held by an individual, group, or another company, and such company may elect not to comply with certain corporate governance requirements, including the requirements that the company have: (i) a majority of its board of directors comprised of independent directors; (ii) a nominating and corporate governance evaluation of the nominating and corporate governance evaluation of the nominating and corporate governance and compensation committees.
+Under these rules, a company is a "controlled company" if more than 50% of the voting power for the election of directors is held by an individual, group, or another company, and such company may elect not to comply with certain corporate governance requirements, including the requirements that the company have: (i) a majority of its board of directors comprised of independent directors; (iii) a nominating and corporate governance committee comprised solely of independent directors; (iii) a compensation committee comprised solely of independent directors; and (iv) an annual performance evaluation of the nominating and corporate governance and compensation committees.